 These are the ultimate cookies for the sweet & a little salty dessert lovers!
 A super moist and chewy peanut butter cookie studded with gooey chocolate chips and crunchy pretzel pieces.
 These Pretzel & Chocolate Chip Peanut Butter Cookies are the intersection of the all the best snacky ingredients: salty & sweet, gooey & crunchy, chewy & crispy.
 The name is a mouthful but there’s no better way describe this glorious cookie combo!
 Each component is as essential as the next in creating what is pretty much the perfect cookie bite.

-How Are These Pretzel & Chocolate Chip Peanut Butter Cookies Made?
+How Do You Make Pretzel & Chocolate Chip Peanut Butter Cookies?

 These cookies are incredibly easy to make!
 They are made in just one bowl, have only 12 total ingredients, and can be done in under 30 minutes!
 Here’s a look at the steps.